Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document.content:get

-Returns the given Trading Networks document's content associated with the given part name as a stream.
+Returns the given Trading Networks document's content associated with the given part name.

 #### Inputs:

 * `$bizdoc` is the Trading Networks document to retrieve the content part from.
 Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
-* `$part` is an optional name of the content part to be returned.
-If not specified, the default content part (xmldata for XML; ffdata for Flat Files) is returned.
+* `$content.part` is an optional name of the content part to be returned.
+If not specified, the default content part (`xmldata` for XML, `ffdata` for Flat Files) is returned.
-* `$mode` is an optional choice of `stream`, `bytes`, or `string`, which determines the type of `$content` returned by this service.
+* `$content.mode` is an optional choice which determines the type of object `$content` is returned as.
 Defaults to `stream`.
+  * `base64`: the content is returned as a base-64 encoded string.
+  * `bytes`: the content is returned as a byte array.
+  * `stream`: the content is returned as a `java.io.InputStream`.
+  * `string`: the content is returned as a string.

 #### Outputs:

-* `$content` is the content part data as an input stream associated with the given `$part` name.
+* `$content` is the content part data.
+* `$content.part` is the name of the content part.
-* `$content.type` is the MIME media type describing the type of data returned.
+* `$content.type` is the MIME media type of the content part.
-* `$part` is the name of the content part returned, if any.
+* `$content.length` is the size in bytes of the content part.

 ---